emma-wilson/syrf_userguide/systematic-search.md

     **You can download a template with the correct column headings and example data [here](https://syrf.org.uk/assets/pdfs/Example_systematic_search_upload.csv).**

 3. Even if you don't have information for all the columns specified, **they will need to be in your file** to make the upload work.
 SyRF will accept empty fields for any of these variables.
-Most importantly,
+Most importantly, there should be two columns, one with the study ID and the PDF path (as explained below in the "Uploading Full-Text PDFs section).

 4. If you would like to upload **screening decisions** already made outside of SyRF along with list of studies, you should **add separate columns for each user** and SyRF’s wizard will allow you to select which column headers in your file correspond to project members.

 5. Within screening columns decisions should be represented with the value **1 for inclusion and 0 for exclusion**.

 6. Your file should **only** contain the columns above and columns specified with screening decisions.
 If any columns are missing or additional columns are added (not specified for screening) the upload wizard will fail.

 7. Files must first be saved as CSV - Comma delimited (\*.csv) files.
 This can be done in excel using the Save as type: dropdown control in the Save As dialog.

 ![alttext](figs/save_csv.png)

 ## Uploading Full-Text PDFs

 If you require full-text PDFs for each of your studies at any stage of your SyRF project, __it is important that you have already retrieved these full-text PDFs before uploading your search file__, as they cannot be retroactively uploaded.